-Boys hair should be well groomed and no longer than collar length and not styled in an extreme manner.
+Boys hair should be well groomed and not styled in an extreme manner.
 Hair must also be styled and kept out of the face.

 Girls hair should be brushed and kept neat.
-No extreme colors or cuts will be allowed.
+No extreme colors will be allowed.

 Purchasing Uniforms